• Skip to primary navigation

 📌 Ingredients

-Coconut Flour – This is the only ingredient that you may not have used before in this recipe if you are new to wanting to make a gluten free cookie.
-Coconut flour is a fine and soft flour that is made from coconut meat that produces a gluten free and low-carb flour.
-It is slightly sweet and mild but when you bake with it, you won’t notice it at all.
+✅Coconut flour – This is the only ingredient that you may not have used before if you are new to making gluten-free cookies.
+Coconut flour is a fine and soft flour made from coconut meat, ground into a gluten-free, low-carb flour.
+It is slightly sweet and mild, but when you bake with it, you won’t notice it at all.
 When BAKING with coconut flour, you will not substitute 1:1.
-One cup of all purpose flour is equal to ¼ cup of coconut flour.
+One cup of all-purpose flour is equal to 1/4 cup of coconut flour.

 🍽️ Instructions

-Step One: Preheat the oven and prepare your baking sheet with parchment paper or silicone baking mats.
+👉Step 1: Preheat the oven to 350°F and line a baking sheet with parchment paper or silicone baking mats.

-Step Two: Use a mixer to combine the peanut butter, eggs, and sugar together.
-Mix in the vanilla and heavy cream, then blend until smooth.
+👉Step 2: Use a mixer to combine the peanut butter, eggs, and sugar together.
+Mix in the vanilla and heavy cream, until smooth.

 No, this recipe is not naturally keto-friendly.
 It can, however, easily be adjusted.